kovidgoyal/kitty/docs/kittens_intro.rst

     other :term:`kitty windows <window>`.

+:doc:`SSH <kittens/ssh>`
+    SSH with automatic shell integration, connection re-use for low latency and easy cloning of local shell and editor configuration to the remote machine.

 :doc:`Panel <kittens/panel>`
     Draw a GPU accelerated dock panel on your desktop showing the output from an arbitrary terminal program.